SaiKoya/terraform-workshop/README.md

 - Azure CLI
 - Terraform installed
-- An Azure Subscription that you have contributor rights.
+- An Azure subscription with permissions to create resource groups and resources

 ## Topics Covered in Labs